typhonjs-node-build-test/esm-d-ts/README.md

 - Added `bundleDTS` convenience function and new `bundle` command from the CLI which allows easy bundling of existing well formatted module based Typescript declarations.

+- Added `emitCTS` option to output additional '.d.cts' file for strict Typescript adherence for packages that are dual ESM / CJS.
+When referencing `require` as an export condition in an dual ESM / CJS package the `types` referenced must be `.d.cts` for the `require` condition for strict Typescript adherence.

+- Added `importsLocal` support from [@typhonjs-build-test/rollup-plugin-pkg-imports](https://www.npmjs.com/package/@typhonjs-build-test/rollup-plugin-pkg-imports) allowing `#import` sub-paths to be replaced / remapped to actual sub-path package paths.

 ## Overview: